 Anxiety Disorder is a psychological condition marked by symptoms of fear and worry as you might have noticed.
-It can be beneficial in specific scenarios where it prepares our body for incoming threats, and helps us fight them.
+It can be beneficial in specific scenarios where it prepares our body for incoming threats and helps us fight them.

 However, it is considered pathological when the duration of symptoms exceeds 6 months.
-It may than cause significant interference in your normal and day-to-day functioning.
+It may then cause significant interference in your normal and day-to-day functioning.
 Anxiety disorders are the most common and growing mental health problem across the world.

 What Causes Anxiety Disorder?

 There are no specific causes of anxiety, but there are still a few common reasons why you might feel that way.
 Physical problems such as medical conditions or drug use can cause anxiety symptoms.
 So can extreme stress or trauma.
 If these are the factors causing your anxiety, then treatment should focus on these causes first and foremost.

 Anxiety disorders can be caused by a combination of factors, including life events, genetics, and personality traits.
 Although we don’t fully understand why they develop in some people but not others.
 Some people may inherit genes that make them more likely to develop an anxiety disorder if they have specific stressors in their life.